 If you just built a new deck or porch, you might have an urge to seal it as soon as possible.
 But beware, the preservatives

 in the new decking boards require somewhere from 3 to 6 months dwell time before they're ready to be sealed.

 So be patient and wait at least a few months.

 Another factor to keep in mind is woods moisture level.
-Wet boards won't evenly absorb the sealant and will cause an ununiform look and premature fading of the sealed surface.
+Wet boards won't evenly absorb the sealant and will cause an irregular look and premature fading of the sealed surface.
 We measure the moisture level of the wood on every sealing or staining job and only seal dry boards.

 On older decks that were sealed before, there are two ways to tell it's time to reseal it.
 Pour some water on your deck;